nehaahuja2021/ecomtrial/README.md

 Day 2) New table Products created and added data to it.
 Products page render all data from db.
 So flow of app: User logs in->Lands to Products Page.

+Day 3) User can search for fruits and vegetables using search feature on homepage.